 SwimTopia offers a feature to integrate league waiver sections into your team's registration form.
-These waiver sections can include fees to be paid directly to your league, should your league require it. (see more about league fees below).
-If your league has a SwimTopia site and has added shared waivers for its teams, here's how to integrate them into your registration form:
+These waiver sections can include fees to be paid directly to your league, should your league require it.
+If your league has a SwimTopia site and has added shared waivers for its teams, here's how to integrate them into your registration form.

-- At the very bottom of the “Main Registration” section on the first page of your form you’ll see your league's waiver sections as greyed-out sections under “Shared Form Sections”
+② At the very bottom of the “Main Registration” section on the first page of your form you’ll see your league's waiver sections as greyed-out sections under “Shared Form Sections.”

 More about Non-Competitive Athletes

-If you have a selection of (usually) young swimmers that don’t compete in meets you can set up a group using “Athlete Roster Groups” and check the box “This group does not compete in swim meets” to make the group Non-Competitive (learn more about Athlete Roster Groups).
+If you have a selection of (usually) young swimmers that don’t compete in meets you can set up a group using “Athlete Roster Groups” and check the box “This group does not compete in swim meets” to make the group Non-Competitive.
 When parents select a ‘non-competitive’ athlete roster group for one or more of their swimmers during registration, the above settings will determine whether they'll be charged league registration fees at checkout.

-- Forms of Payment: the league registration integration will go most smoothly if you choose to accept ONLY WePay credit card transactions during registration.
+Forms of Payment: the league registration integration will go most smoothly if your team chooses to accept ONLY WePay credit card transactions during registration.
 You are welcome to accept checks or membership numbers during registration, or any combination of those payments methods.
-However, if you accept forms of payment other than WePay, you’ll need to calculate the league fees owed to your league through your SwimTopia “Registration Details” report and pay those to your league separately.
-Learn more about setting up WePay.
+However, if you accept forms of payment other than WePay, you’ll need to calculate the league fees from those registrations owed to your league through your SwimTopia “Registration Details” report, and pay those to your league separately ➞ See our WePay Configuration article.

 At the end of the registration process, when they come to their confirmation screen, your team parents will see a line item for league fees: